Frédérik Gauthier: New Jersey Devils

 As a free agent over the summer and approaching the 2021–22 season, Gauthier for the second consecutive year signed a Professional Tryout contract in accepting an invitation to attend the New Jersey Devils training camp on September 18, 2021.

 Europe

 Following the conclusion of his contract with the Devils, Gauthier left the NHL as a free agent and signed his first contract abroad in agreeing to a one-year contract with Swiss club, HC Ajoie of the National League (NL), on August 2, 2022.

-After two seasons in Switzerland with Ajoie, Gauthier left as a free agent and opted to sign a one-year deal with Russian club, Vityaz Moscow Region of the KHL, on May 29, 2024.
+After two seasons in Switzerland with Ajoie, Gauthier left as a free agent and opted to sign a one-year deal with Russian club, Vityaz Moscow Region of the Kontinental Hockey League (KHL), on May 29, 2024.
 After one year with Vityaz, Gauthier returned to Ajoie.
 On September 5, 2025, the Swiss club announced Gauthier would be signing a deal through mid-November of that year with an option to extend through the end of the 2025-26 season.
+On November 11, 2025, the option was exercised.